While the NJ cannabis home grow legalization bills died in the last session of the Legislature, the bill sponsors are continuing the fight for it.

 He noted that elsewhere when cannabis legalization was passed, “home grow is a part of it.
 It moves in tandem, and the sky hasn’t fallen because of it.”

-Singleton noted medical cannabis home grow has bipartisan support.
+Singleton noted medical NJ cannabis home grow has bipartisan support.

 “Senators Bucco, O’Scanlon are partners with us on that.
 We expect them to continue that,” he said of his Republican colleagues who are co-sponsoring the bill.

-They are indeed sponsoring the bill along with Gopal, who is a Primary Sponsor, while Senators Patrick Diegnan (D-Middlesex) and Shirley Turner (D-Mercer) are also co-sponsoring it.
+They are sponsoring the bill along with Gopal, a Primary Sponsor.
+Senators Patrick Diegnan (D-Middlesex) and Shirley Turner (D-Mercer) are also co-sponsoring it.

 Unfortunately, the only Assembly sponsor thus far is Assemblywoman Verlina Reynolds-Jackson (D-Mercer).